Ruby Bassett1,2,3

 b.
 17 June 1818, d.
 2 June 1859

-She and Alonzo Snow appeared on the 1850 Federal census of East Montpelier, Washington County, Vermont, enumerated 29 August 1850.
-Their children Alonzo Jonathan and Frederick Marcus were listed as living with them.10
+She and Alonzo Snow appeared on the 1850 Federal census of East Montpelier, Washington County, Vermont, enumerated 29 August 1850.12

 Children of Ruby Bassett and Alonzo Snow